Coming From Thailand, The Land Of Massage

 What is excellent massage all about?

-So I managed to get myself some massage sessions in Vietnam which were of the clean and professional variety which is a big step up from my experience 8 years ago.
+So I managed to get myself some massage sessions in Vietnam which were of the clean and professional variety which is a big step up from my original experience 20 years ago.

-What helps is that I have quite a good radar for searching out the real massage sessions and skirting the more dubious ones.
-That ‘s still a challenge in Vietnam, but at least the good and clean ones do exist.
+What helps is that I have quite a good radar for searching out the real massage sessions and avoiding the more dubious ones.
+That’s still a challenge in Vietnam, but at least the good and clean ones do exist nowadays.

-The author, Shama Kern, has been living and traveling in southeast Asia for well over a decade.
-He is the founder and director of Thai Healing Massage Academy.
-You can reach him at email@example.com
+The author, Shama Kern, has been living and traveling in Southeast Asia for over two decades.
+He is the founder of Thai Healing Massage Academy, and the creator of 20 Thai Massage online training courses.